-1.1 Webertherm XM External Wall Insulation Systems comprise mineral wool insulation slabs, mechanically fixed to a 12 mm (minimum) thick exterior grade cement particle sheathing board on steel-framed structures, a reinforced basecoat and either render or brick slip finishes (see Table 1 and Figure 1).
+1.1 Webertherm XM External Wall Insulation Systems comprise mineral wool insulation slabs fixed to a 12 mm (minimum) thick exterior grade plywood sheathing board on timber structures or a 12 mm (minimum) thick exterior grade cement particle sheathing board on steel-framed structures (see Table 1 and Figure 1).

-1.2 After application of the breather membrane, insulation slabs are mechanically fixed to the substrate with the required number of fixings.
-The first layer of basecoat is trowel-applied over the insulation slabs, followed by the reinforcing mesh, which is fully embedded within a second layer of basecoat.
-After the basecoat has fully cured, primer (if relevant) and finishes are applied.
+1.2 After a breather membrane has been applied (see section 16.5), insulation slabs are mechanically fixed to the substrate with the required number of fixings.
+The first layer of basecoat is trowel-applied over the insulation slabs, followed by a reinforcing mesh, which is fully embedded within a second layer of basecoat.
+After the basecoat has cured, primer and finishes are applied in accordance with the Certificate holder's installation instructions.